fatelist82/Gout-Therapeutics/README.md

 # How to run

-1. Set up the working directory in each script.
+1. Set up the working directory in each script file.

 2. Run the script.